 Our Jewelry making project - "Women helping Women" - “Mujeres Apoyando y Ayudando”

-We were able to buy the initial supplies, tools and furniture, thanks to a grant provided by the St. Andrew's Anglican Church, Outreach Grant Program.
+In 2017 we were able to buy the initial supplies, tools, sorting boxes, chairs and a table, thanks to a grant provided by the St. Andrew's Anglican Church, Outreach Grant Program.

-In 2017, five women from Mezcala and La Cuesta were trained to make earrings.
-Thanks so much to Mony and Mary-Ellen of el Corazon creativo for this training (and we're sad they closed their store).
-The original five women created a "collectivo" with help from Anita of the Brigada, which meant the women shared sales and expenses.
-The original group of women earned over 10,000 pesos from sales up until April 2019, so this was a welcome form of income.
-Since the beginning of the project, the women have made over 1,000 pairs of earrings and 200 bracelets.
+We started the jewelry making program by having five women trained to make earrings, thanks to Mony and Mary-Ellen of el Corazon creativo for this training (and we're sad they closed their store).
+The original group of women earned money from sales and this was a welcome form of income.
+Later training was provided so that the women were making necklaces, rosaries as well as bracelets.

-Poco a Poco volunteers organize the sales in various stores in Ajijic because the women can't sell their work locally as there is no market for them there - no one has money for food, let alone jewelry.
+Poco a Poco volunteers organize the sales and stock control in various stores in Ajijic because the women can't sell their work locally - no one has money for food, let alone jewelry.

-When we have events where they are able to attend, they help with sales, but the bus fare is expensive for them to get to Chapala or Ajijic.
+When we have events, the women help with sales, but the bus fare is expensive for them to get to Chapala or Ajijic.

-Since April 2019, we have been training 6 new ladies in San Pedro Itzicán, together with one of the ladies from La Cuesta.
-We are most grateful to our regular trainer Barbara Passarello, who has been teaching more sophisticated skills and donated many wonderful supplies.
-We are also grateful to teachers Doris Wakeman, Lydia Cortez, Lois Cugini and Colleen Graham.
+Since 2019, we have been training new ladies in San Pedro Itzicán, together with one of the ladies from La Cuesta.
+We are most grateful to our trainer Barbara Passarello, who has been taught more sophisticated skills and donated many wonderful supplies.
+We are also grateful to organizer, Doris Wakeman and teachers, Lydia Cortez, Lois Cugini and Colleen Graham.